learn-co-curriculum/phase-0-pac-1-programming-with-expressions/README.md

 expressions.
 Furthermore, by using meaningful variable names, we've made it clear what the final message will consist of.

+Be sure to verify that our refactored code still works!

 ```js
 const name = "Your name here";
 const probabilityOfRain = 0.2;